PaulSD/erlang_cas_client_cowboy/README.md

 This Erlang OTP application provides [CAS](http://www.jasig.org/cas) Authentication Middleware for the [Cowboy](https://githb.com/extend/cowboy) web server.

-All features of the published [CAS protocols](http://www.jasig.org/cas/protocol) are supported.
-However, [Single-Sign-Out](https://wiki.jasig.org/display/CASUM/Single+Sign+Out) is not currently supported.
+All features of the published [CAS protocols](http://www.jasig.org/cas/protocol) are supported, as well as SAML 1.1.

+Unfortunately, [Single-Sign-Out](https://wiki.jasig.org/display/CASUM/Single+Sign+Out) cannot be supported because it requires the Middleware to inspect each HTTP request body, but Cowboy only supports reading a request body once.

 Canonical source can be found at [https://github.com/PaulSD/erlang_cas_client_cowboy](https://github.com/PaulSD/erlang_cas_client_cowboy)